dar5hak/cartwheel/README.md

 ## Documentation

-`cyclist(iterable)` returns an iterator object with the following methods:
+`cartwheel(iterable)` returns an iterator object with the following methods:

 ### `next()`